Back

 Inadequate Currency Gain/Loss Recognition

-Mistake: Failing to properly recognize or categorize currency gains and losses.
+Mistake: Failing to recognize or categorize currency gains and losses properly.

 Solution: Implement automated revaluation processes and clearly understand the difference between realized and unrealized gains/losses.